Home » Recipes » Desserts » Cakes » Reese's Cake

 5. Assemble: Place cake layer on plate.
 Evenly spread with frosting.
 Repeat with remaining cake layers.
 Frost sides and top of cake as well.

-6. For the Ganache: Heat heavy whipped cream.
+6. For the Ganache: Heat heavy whipping cream.
 Pour over chocolate chips.
 Whisk until smooth.
-Add to top of cake and allow some to drip over the side.
-Pour remaining ganache into the center of the cake.
+Add to the top of the cake and allow some to drip over the side.
+Pour the remaining ganache into the center of the cake.

-7. Finishing touches: Pipe remaining buttercream on top.
-Add shaved chocolate and Reese’s cup if desired.
+7. Finishing touches: Pipe the remaining buttercream on top.
+Add shaved chocolate and Reese's cups if desired.

 a fork holding a bite of chocolate cake with peanut butter buttercream.